iSUP Construction Explained & FAQ

 A. In a nutshell, it’s because of marketing manipulation.
 The prices consumers pay for inflatable SUPs have very little to do with what they cost to make.
 Well known brands regularly spend more on advertising to sell each board then they spend on the production cost of that board.
 When brands also sell thru retail stores or even Amazon, almost 50% of what you pay gets absorbed by the retailer or Amazon in the form of a revenue share and advertising costs.
 So the production cost is largely irrelevant to what the brand decides to charge you, the consumer.

 Tower is one of the very few remaining direct to consumer ONLY brands out there (check other brand’s websites for a “wholesale inquiries” or “dealer inquiries” link).
-We're also one of the only brands that doesn’t advertise, so we're kind of an anomaly.
-Our ad spend has been less than 3% of revenues throughout our history - we only exceeded 3% one year in over a decade.
+We're also one of the only brands that spends as little on advertising as we can get away with, so we're kind of an anomaly.
+Our ad spend the first 12 years of our existence was less than 3% of revenues - we only exceeded 3% one year in over a decade.
+We can do this because we're a well known brand, and we have a lot of great content like this on our site that attracts a lot of SUP enthusiasts organically.
 What we save in advertising costs, we pass on directly to consumers.
-Our prices are so low that people regularly confuse us with brands selling low quality construction boards, when we are actually one of the only brands that primarily sells double layer construction.
+Our prices are sometimes so low that people confuse us with brands selling low quality construction boards, when we are actually one of the only brands that primarily sells double layer construction.
 In fact, that’s all we sold for over a decade until Summer of 2022, when industry forces and other marketer’s rampant consumer manipulation compelled us to also offer a more economical fusion construction board (our S-Class Starter Series) and price it with our aggressive direct to consumer ONLY approach to compete head to head with brands selling cheap single layer boards.
 While we do sell on Amazon, we price there at ~20% above our website pricing to accommodate Amazon’s revenue share.
 We don’t build it into our direct to consumer prices.

 Q. Why are 6" thick iSUPs more rigid than 4" iSUPs?
 How about 8" thick inflatables?